 Lung cancer remains the 3rd most common cancer in the UK and lung, trachea and bronchus cancers are over 25% higher in the North West than in the rest of England.

-The team will test saliva from a large mix of different people, including those who do not have disease, which will look at how accurate their testing method is and give some insight into how it can be used in a future clinical setting.
+The team will test saliva from a large mix of different people, including those who do not have the disease.
+This will look at their testing method's accuracy and give insight into how clinicians can use it in a future clinical setting.

 Danielle said “It’s an exciting time to be able to work on this study that could improve the survival rates of lung cancer for the whole region.
-It’s fantastic to receive funding from NWCR to enable us to carry out our research and work alongside an organisation whose awareness and prevention work aligns with our own ethos and hope for the future of cancer in our region.”
+It’s fantastic to receive funding from North West Cancer Research to enable us to carry out our research and work alongside an organisation whose awareness and prevention work aligns with our own ethos and hope for the future of cancer in our region.”